op3/boris/README.md

 The trace will be called `incident` if supported by the file format.
 Binning information is given directly (`.root`), as a separate `bin_edges` object (`.hdf5`, `.npz`) or as a comment (`.txt`).

-Currently, it is assumed that the binning is equal to 1 keV per bin, with the lower edge of the first bin starting at 0.
+Currently, it is assumed that the binning of `response_matrix` is equal to 1 keV per bin, with the lower edge of the first bin starting at 0.
-Other binnings can be used, as long as the binning of `response_matrix` and `observed_spectrum` is identical, but this will result in incorrect `bin_edges` being written to `incident_spectrum`.
-The number of bins in `response_matrix` and `observed_spectrum` may differ as long as both files contain the deconvoluted energy range.
+The `observed_spectrum` will be automatically rebinned to fit to the binning of `response_matrix`.
+The `observed_spectrum` can be given with several differend binning conventions:
+If it is a ROOT histogram, the assigned binning is used.
+If loaded from a two-column `.txt`, `.npz` or `hdf5` array, the first column is assumed to correspond to the bin centers.
+If loaded from a `.txt`, `.npz` or `hdf5` array with more than two columns, the first two columns are assumed to correspond to the bin edges.
+The resulting binning has to be contiguous.
+If only one-column is given, it is assumed, that the binning corresponds to the binning of the `response_matrix`.
+Using `--cal-bin-edges` or `--cal-bin-centers`, it is possible to calibrate an uncalibrated spectrum.

 ## License